Middle East Command: Second World War

 On 15 February 1940, the position of General Officer Commanding in Chief, Middle East was renamed to Commander-in-Chief Middle East.
 The new title received some criticism on the grounds that command in the Middle East was a joint venture between all three services.
 As the head of Middle East Command held authority only over ground forces the criticism was expressed that the name should have been Army or Land Commander-in-Chief.

 For the first nine months of the Second World War, the Middle East was quiet.
-This was until Italy's declaration of war on 10 June 1940 and the start of the East African Campaign.
+This was until Italy's declaration of war on 10 June 1940 and the start of the East African campaign.
 However, in spite of his inferiority in troop numbers, Wavell was able to not only defend against the Italian attacks but by May 1941, he was able to defeat the Italians and occupy their east African colonies of Eritrea, Ethiopia and Italian Somaliland.

 When tensions increased in Iraq, Wavell—in agreement with the Commander-in-Chief, India—on 9 March 1941 suggested to the Chiefs of Staff that, if fighting was to occur in the country, it should be conducted "at first under the control of India."

-In the meantime, Wavell had sent a force to Iraq to suppress a coup d'etat by elements sympathetic to Nazi Germany.
+In the meantime, Wavell had sent a force to Iraq to suppress a coup d'état by elements sympathetic to Nazi Germany.
 In June 1941, he ordered the invasion and occupation of Syria and Lebanon to prevent further potential support of Iraq by the Germans through these Vichy French-controlled areas.
 In July he ordered Iraqforce to Anglo-Soviet invasion of Iran in cooperation with the Soviet forces from the north to safeguard the oilfields.
 Iran and Iraq were transferred out of the Middle East Command into a separate Persia and Iraq Command in August 1942.